Japanuspus/adventofcode/2022/README.md

 ## Day 21: Monkey Math (3ms)

-Missed the fact that the graph was a tree, and thought long and hard about algebraic reductions before just doing a simple recursive-style solve...
+For part 2, I missed the fact that the dependency-graph was a tree, and thought long and hard about algebraic reductions before just doing a simple recursive-style solve...

+## Day 24: Blizzard Basin (123ms)

+Thought I was goin to need interior mutability for caching blizzard positions, but in the end, passing around `&mut`-references was fine.